starwolf0320/web3-interview-preparation/README.md

   <summary>Explain a blockchain alternative</summary>
     <ul>
       <li>
-       Directed Acyclic Graph (DAG), dag transaction are linked to one and another directly instead of being group and processed in blocks.
-This makes dags more scalable than blockchains in theory
+       Transactions in a Directed Acyclic Graph (DAG) are linked to one and another directly instead of being grouped and processed in blocks.
+This makes DAGs more scalable than blockchains in theory
       </li>
     </ul>
 </details>